 Host with eight years of experience in popular bars and restaurants.
 Skilled at managing customer databases, arranging for large parties, and answering calls and emails.
 Combine strong organizational skills with a friendly service style.
 Calm, professional, and focused on finding solutions in high-pressure work environments.
 Bilingual: Fluent in English and Spanish.

 A strong experience section describes not just your relevant duties but also the positive impact of those duties.
-You can show your impact as a host or hostess by giving specific numbers on your performance, such as how many guests you served or where you ranked on your team.
+You can show your strength as a host or hostess by giving specific numbers on your performance, such as how many guests you served or where you ranked on your team.

 Mid-Career Experience Example